tumblr-byte/AI-Yoga-Pose-Classifier/README.md

 **Image/video source: Freepik**

-**creating_csv.py** -- This script extracts landmarks from yoga pose images (like Warrior2, Tree, Downward Dog) and saves them in a CSV file.The folder structure should be organized as follows:
+**creating_csv.py** -- This script extracts landmarks from yoga pose images (like Warrior2, Tree, Downward Dog) and saves them in a CSV file.

-<pre> dataset/ ├── warrior2/ │ ├── image1.jpg │ ├── image2.jpg │ └── ... ├── tree/ │ ├── image1.jpg │ ├── image2.jpg │ └── ... ├── downward_dog/ │ ├── image1.jpg │ ├── image2.jpg │ └── ... └── ... </pre>

 **In the csv:**
 33 pose keypoints detected by MediaPipe

 Each keypoint has 3 coordinates (x, y, z)

 Total features: 33 keypoints × 3 coordinates = 99 columns

 Plus filename and class_name = 101 total columns